Learning DFAs from Positive Examples Only via Word Counting: Experiments

-From these figures, we can extract the following facts: a lower score is likely correlated to a lower runtime , and a very low score probably means a (very) short runtime.
-These facts tend to indicate that improving the capacity of our heuristic algorithm at finding DFAs with (very) low score (when possible) may have the potential to greatly lower the runtime of the heuristic+symbolic* algorithm.
+From this figure, we can extract the following facts: when starting from a very low score, the runtime ratio is small (as exemplified for samples 02, 05, 17 and also possibly 27); and when starting from higher scores, the impact of the score on the runtime is hard to see.
+These facts may suggest that the significant differences on the various samples may mostly come from the fact that for some samples the heuristic algorithm has found a starting DFA with a (very) low score, while it is not the case for the other samples.
+Following, improving the capacity of our heuristic algorithm at finding DFAs with (very) low score (when possible) may have the potential to greatly lower the runtime of the heuristic+symbolic* algorithm.
+Nonetheless, how the starting score influences the runtime of the SAT solver remains rather cryptic despite our experiments, and further investigating this relationship seems warranted to improve the efficiency of the minimizing-score heuristic approach.